jereid27/Tattoo-Supply-Store/README.md

 ## Step F.

+### Prompt:

 F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
 •  The “Buy Now” button must be next to the buttons that update and delete products.
 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.

+### Changes Made:

+File: mainscreen.html -- Lines: 53-63

+Changes: Changed the width, margin, and padding in the search boxes to allow for more space for future buttons.

+File: mainscreen.html -- Lines: 92-93

+Changes: Changed the width of the buttons to fit the content within them, and changed the border to none.

+File: mainscreen.html -- Lines: 230-233

+Changes: Created a form using thymeleaf to create a functional "buy now" button.

+File: success.html --  Line: 2

+Changes: Added the thymeleaf link to use in the HTML file.

+File: success.html -- Lines: 6-8

+Changes: Added links to fonts to use in the HTML file.

+File: success.html -- Lines: 10-13

+Changes: Added styles to set the background color.

+File: success.html -- Lines: 15-20

+Changes: Added styles to the success box class to change the placement of the content.

+File: success.html -- Lines: 23-26

+Changes: Added styles to the h1 tag to set the color and font.

+File: success.html -- Lines: 28-29

+Changes: Added styles to the link that takes the user back to the home page.

+File: success.html Lines: 44

+Changes: Changed the title to "Success".

+File: success.html -- Lines: 49-54

+Changes: Wrap a div around the message and button to style the content together.

+File: success.html -- Lines: 51

+Change: Created a message that tells the user they successfully purchased the item.

+File: success.html -- Lines: 53

+Changes: Created a link that takes the user back to the home page.

+File: failure.html -- Line: 2

+Changes: Added thymeleaf link to use it in the html file.

+File: failure.html -- Lines: 6-8

+Changes: Added in links to fonts that are used in the html file.

+File: failure.html -- Lines: 10-13

+Changes: Added in the styles for the body tag to change the color of the background.

+File: failure.html -- Lines: 15-21

+Changes: Added the styles for the content of the page and centered it.

+File: failure.html -- Lines 23-33

+Changes: Added styles to the h1 and h2 tags to change its fonts and colors.

+File: failure.html -- Lines: 35-47

+Changes: Added styles to the link and changed its color, font, and placement.

+File: failure.html -- Lines: 52

+Changes: Changed the title to "Failure".

+File: failure.html -- Lines: 57-63

+Changes: Wrapped the content in a div for easier access when styling.

+File: failure.html -- Lines: 59-60

+Change: Created a h1 and h2 tag to display a message for the user.

+File: failure.html -- Lines: 62

+Change: Added in a link to the Home page.

+File: buyNowController.java -- Lines: 1-11

+Changes: Created a new java class and imported in the other classes to be used in this file.

+File: buyNowController.java -- Lines: 13

+Change: Added in the Controller annotation.

+File: buyNowController.java -- Lines: 16

+Change: Added in the Autowire annotation.

+File: buyNowController.java -- Lines: 17

+Change: Initialized the private ProductRepository variable.

+File: buyNowController.java -- Lines: 19

+Change: Added in the Post Mapping annotation.

+File: buyNowController.java -- Lines: 20-36

+Changes: Created a new method that accepts the productID as a parameter and holds the logic that checks if the product is not null, and decrements the inventory if it is not null.

+File: buyNowController.java -- Lines: 37

+Changes: Added GetMapping annotation.

+File: buyNowController.java -- Lines: 38-40

+Change: created a method that returns the html file success.

+File: buyNowController.java -- Lines: 42

+Change: Added in a GetMapping annotation.

+File: buyNowController.java -- Lines: 43-45

+Change: created a method that returns the html file failure.

 ## Step G.
 G.  Modify the parts to track maximum and minimum inventory by doing the following: